-M. Install the tapered front and rear throat pieces.
-See Figure 21.
+L. Install the tapered front and rear throat pieces.
+See Figure 19.

-Figure 21.
+Figure 19.
 Throat Pieces

-N. Install the first Stone Age masonry chimney section (9A), with the tile extending upward.
+M. Install the first Stone Age masonry chimney section (9A), with the tile extending upward.
 Fill the void on the bottom with mortar to create a smooth transition.
-See Figure 22.
+See Figure 20.

-Figure 22.
+Figure 20.
 Chimney Flue

-O. Install the remaining chimney sections (9A), fully bedding each piece in mortar, and filling in the gap between the clay tiles in each section.
+N. Install the remaining chimney sections (9A), fully bedding each piece in mortar, and filling in the gap between the clay tiles in each section.
 Parge the joints to create a smooth transition between each chimney section.
 Note that if a tile is chipped or slightly out of square, it may be used as long as it the joints are filled and smoothed with high temperature mortar.
-See Figure 23.
-If additional chimney is required to penetrate a roof or structure, refer to Section 4.0 for more detailed instructions.
+See Figure 21.